 I think we can expect sharply different experiences for the business and residential users of the networks, which will manifest in the approaches of suppliers to those communities.

-UK Businesses have been targeted for some years now with alternative technologies to replace their ISDN connections, whether that’s SIP Trunking or fully hosted services like Claranet’s Hosted Voice service.
+UK Businesses have been targeted for some years now with alternative technologies to replace their ISDN connections, whether that’s SIP Trunking or fully hosted services like Claranet’s Hosted Voice and Teams Voice services.
 Channel volumes for ISDN30 are now below 2 million, ISDN2 channel volumes are now below 0.5million.

-Those efforts will doubtless be redoubled, and we have also seen some suppliers ramping up their rhetoric, and pulling the End Of Life date a bit closer (2020 seems popular) to try and add impetus and urgency to organisations that have been unreceptive until now.
+Those efforts will doubtless be redoubled, and we have also seen some suppliers ramping up their rhetoric, and pulling the End Of Life date a bit closer to try and add impetus and urgency to organisations that have been unreceptive until now.